xujian-jh/notes/SE/IT/ECMAScript/ES2017/readme.md

 */
 ```

-3. Object.getOwnPropertyDescriptors()
+### Object.getOwnPropertyDescriptors()

-- returns another object containing all property descriptors (.value, .writable, .get, .set, .configurable, .enumerable).
+- Returns another object containing all property descriptors (.value, .writable, .get, .set, .configurable, .enumerable).
 - The properties are directly present on an object and not in the object’s prototype chain.
 - `Object.getOwnPropertyDescriptor(object, property)` just one property descriptor.

 ```js